Pip7747/Lizzq.github.io/_posts/2023-07-26-get-rid-of-the-hard-code.md

 ---

-# How I Improved Our Jenkins File:
-Using Vault for Credential Management and Global Credentials
+# Using Vault for Credential Management and Global Credentials

 ## Introduction